seerat-sawhney/fullstack-assignment2/README.md

    - **Deployment Name**: Enter descriptive names (e.g., `gpt4-deployment`, `dalle-deployment`).
 4. Save the deployments.

-### Step 4: Retrieve API Key
+### Step 3: Retrieve API Key
-1. Open your OpenAI resource.
+1. Open your OpenAI resource> Home> Click on json file .
 2. Go to **Keys and Endpoints**.
 3. Copy the **API Key** and **Endpoint URL** for later use in your application.